-The residual value and useful lives of Property, plant and equipment are reviewed and adjusted at the end of each financial statement-reporting period, if appropriate.
+The residual value and useful lives of Property, plant and equipment are reviewed and adjusted at the end of each fiscal year, if appropriate.

 When the value of an asset is greater than its estimated recoverable amount, the value is written down immediately to its recoverable amount.